themeum/tutor/readme.txt

 New: Admin can show Course Description in Full or in Collapsed View on the Course Details page
 New: Quiz Retry Mode revamped to allow instructors to specify Attempts Allowed
 New: The student's Active Topic now remains uncollapsed while the rest remain collapsed
-New: In Restrict Mode a student needs to pass all lessons/quizzes/assignments to complete the Course
+New: In "Strict Mode" a student needs to pass all lessons/quizzes/assignments to complete the Course
 Update: A Better Time Format for Lesson and Quiz is introduced
 Fix: Email Scheduler Cron was not working properly
 Fix: Certificate List in the Course Builder displays the height of the Certificates incorrectly